ocaml-flambda/flambda-backend/HACKING.md

 Changes to `.ocamlformat` should be made as pull requests that include reformatting files as needed.

-In the event that one needs to rebase some patch over formatting changes, here is a reasonably seamless way to proceed:
+In the event that one needs to rebase a patch over formatting changes, here is a reasonably seamless way to proceed:

 Assuming a specific formatting commit:
 ```shell